AndresMaldonado200338/Customer-Service/README.md

 After executing these requests in Postman, you should see the appropriate responses based on the action taken (adding, deleting, finding, or listing customers).

+## :heavy_check_mark: Running with Frontend Application

+1. **React-customer-service** is a frontend application made with React to run the microservices we have created.
+You can download the React customer service **[here](https://github.com/AndresMaldonado200338/react-customerservice-app)**
+2. In your `application.properties` file you will find a field with the value `FRONTEND_URL=http://localhost:3000`, which represents the URL of your frontend service, which is the one that React runs by default.
+If your frontend has another URL, you must change it here so that you can run the microservices (given the incompatibilities with CORS if you run locally).
+3. Configure your **React-customer-service** to be able to access microservices, following the instructions in its README.md

 ## :handshake: Contributors

 This project was created by: